 Alternaria is a type of mold know for its large spores.
 It is usually found in carpeting and other textiles, dust, plant soil, window frames, and showers.
 It can cause an allergic reaction if it enters the mouth, nose, or upper respiratory tract.
 Symptoms vary from mild to severe depending on the individual.

 A common component of dust, Aspergillus is common in warmer climates.
 This specific type of mold prefers wetter conditions with high levels of humidity.
 This includes compost piles, fall leaves, wet building materials, and areas with unresolved water damage.
 It can produce severe allergy symptoms or even disease in both humans and animals.

 Another common type of mold is Cladosporium.
 It commonly appears a dusty, powdery substance that appears from olive-green to brown and black.
-It is commonly found in HVAC systems and airways, as well as in carpeting, fabrics, wood, and other porous materials.
+It is often found in HVAC systems and airways, as well as in carpeting, fabrics, wood, and other porous materials.
 Unlike many other molds, it can grow in cold temperatures.
 Cladosporium may cause nail fungus, asthma aggravation, as well as pulmonary issues and skin rashes or other irritations.